na-na-hi/renget/archive/8g2bpu.md

 #Pending Requests

+Anonmon getting pissed that the booru is down

 Sneasel proudly wearing a "Please be patient I have autism" hat (optional: have Booker and Toge looking at her in horror)

 Tired Lliam doing paperwork